Abdy01/DVWA-Walkthrough/SQL-Injection(Blind)/README.md

 With this we confirmed the presence of SQL Blind Injection.

-To better understand this concept, please take a look at `Boolean Logical Operators`. https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/operators/boolean-logical-operators
+To better understand this concept, please take a look at `Boolean Logical Operators`.<br/>
+https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/operators/boolean-logical-operators

 We can also test the vulnerability using sleep() commands.
 We can say `2' AND sleep(3);#` and if the injection is successful the response will come after 3 seconds.